 Manners - plural noun: manners: a way in which a thing is done or happens: a person's outward bearing or way of behaving toward others.

-The reason I put these two together is because at their core, they're both about consideration.
+The reason I put these two together while I work is because at their core, they're both about consideration.
 In an age when fast and more are seen as better, consideration is key.

-The context of any product and/or production is always important as it helps tell the story, hence why I chose the serene picture.
+The setting of any product and/or production is always important as it helps tell the story and reinforce the brand message, hence why I chose the serene picture.